Description

 AhoyEmail.api = true

-And add to mailers you want to track:
+Add to mailers you want to track

 class CouponMailer < ApplicationMailer